tl-ecosystem/tlang/README.md

     --> python pytlang.py name_of_file.tlang

-You can also put -log in the end to get a full traceback: WARNING -log is currently printing OLNY every assigned variable when it's assigned
+You can also put -log in the end to get a full traceback:

     --> python pytlang.py name_of_file.tlang -log